debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-alarms/monitor-device-alarms.md

 5. (Optional) In the **Search** frame, select **Not cleared** from the Alarm list.

-    -\> All devices with active and not acknowledged alarms are displayed.
+    -\&gt; All devices with active and not acknowledged alarms are displayed.

 ## Viewing not acknowledged alarms of a device with their current status